-Sea-level rise will amplify the impact of winter storms.
-Under mid to high sea-level rise scenarios, up to 67 percent of Southern California beaches may completely erode by 2100 without large-scale human interventions.
-Statewide damages could reach nearly \$17.9 billion from inundation of residential and commercial buildings if sea-level rise reaches 20 inches, which is within range of midcentury projections.
-A 100-year coastal flood, on top of this level of sea-level rise, would almost double the cost of damages.
-A study prepared for California's Fourth Climate Change Assessment provides guidance for designing and implementing natural infrastructure, such as vegetated dunes, marsh sills, and native oyster reefs, to adapt coastal communities to sea-level rise.
+flood, on top of this level of sea-level rise, would almost double the cost of damages.309 A study prepared for California's Fourth Climate Change Assessment provides guidance for designing and implementing natural infrastructure, such as vegetated dunes, marsh sills, and native oyster reefs, to adapt coastal communities to sea-level rise.310

-The number of extreme heat days is expected to grow (Figure 27).
+The number of extreme heat days is expected to grow (Figure 28).
 Communities in the Central Valley, many of which are already impacted by high emergency room heat-related incidents, are projected to see more heat-health events (such as heat stroke or heat exhaustion) because of climate change.
 Higher temperatures also mean there will be more extremes in electric energy demand, which will test the resiliency of California's grid.
-It is a superior of California's grid.
+The strength of the communities in the Central Valley, many of which are already impacted by high emergency room heat-related incidents, are projected to see more heat-health events (such as heat stroke or heat exhaustion) because of climate change.